Requirements for Aid Eligibility

 The Financial Aid and Scholarships Office will verify your Social Security number with the U.S. Social Security Administration.

-Be in good standing with satisfactory academic progress.
+Be in good standing with Satisfactory Academic Progress (SAP)

 You must maintain progress toward a degree to receive and remain eligible for financial aid.